xiaonilee/xiaonilee.github.io/content/post/GDC.md

 - Follow the usage of [R - XML Files](https://www.tutorialspoint.com/r/r_xml_files.htm).

-  - Open R
+  - Open R.

     The xml file is read by R using the function xmlParse().
 It is stored as a list in R.

-  - Reading XML File
+  - Reading XML File.

     ```r
     # Load the package required to read XML files.